 Last summer I had two very productive yellow and orange capsicums growing in my small tunnel house.
-When they died off in the early winter I cut them back to about 100mm and left them there in soil, in the hydroponic pots.
-Now they have come away again, looking nice and leafy, so could you tell me please; would it be worthwhile leaving them there, hopefully to fruit again, or are they really only annuals?
+When they died off in the early winter I cut them back to 100mm and left them there in soil, in the hydroponic pots.
+Now they are looking nice and leafy again.
+Should I leave them there to fruit again, or are they really only annuals?

 It is feasible they will crop again, but they may not be as good in the second year.
 Usually to guarantee healthy, vigorous crops it’s a good idea to plant new specimens each season.